jyergatianmurfitt/credit-ratings-api/README.md

 # Credit-Ratings App
 A credit ratings app built using the Trading Economics API.
-This app allows users to choose a country and see its ratings and outlook according to Fitch, Moodys and S&P.
+This app allows users to choose a country and see its ratings and outlook according to Fitch, Moodys and S&P. The aim of this project is to turn it into a complete analysis dashboard.

-## Motivation
-This app was built to display recent credit-ratings data.
-The aim of this project is to turn it into a complete analysis dashboard.

 ## Tech/framework used
 <b>Built with</b>